 Parents are always searching for ways to help their children reach their full potential.
 One often overlooked area that can have a profound impact on a child’s development is music education.

 This article will explore the numerous benefits of music education on student development, ranging from cognitive and emotional growth to social skills and academic performance.
-By understanding these advantages, you will be better equipped to advocate for music education as an IB subject in your child’s school.
+By understanding these advantages, you will be better equipped to advocate for music education in your child’s school.

 Delving into the world of music doesn’t just create budding musicians.
 It also helps sharpen your child’s cognitive abilities.